EBA CONSTITUTION

 The EC may convene an EGM of the association whenever it sees fit but must convene a meeting within three months of receiving a written request from at least four affiliated national members.
 Requests by member nations for an EGM should be lodged with the Secretary of the EBA stating the business to be discussed; no other business shall be discussed at such a meeting.

-At least 30 days notice of AGMs and EGMs and notices of motions shall be given to members and affiliated bodies.
+At least 30 days notice where possible of AGMs and EGMs and notices of motions shall be given to members and affiliated bodies.
 In the case of general meetings where a special resolution is to be proposed (see Article Thirteen), notice of the resolution shall be given to members at least 21 days before the meeting.
 Written notice of all AGMs and EGMs shall be given personally, by post or by email.

 In the case of the AGM, the following business shall be transacted: